IgniteUI/igniteui-docfx/en/components/charts/features/chart-performance.md

 ### Chart Animations

-Enabling [Chart Animations](chart-animations.md) will slightly delay final rendering series in the $PlatformShort$ charts while they play transition-in animations.
+Enabling [Chart Animations](chart-animations.md) will slightly delay final rendering series in the Angular charts while they play transition-in animations.

 ### Chart Annotations

-Enabling [Chart Annotations](chart-annotations.md) such as the Callout Annotations, Crosshairs Annotations, or Final Value Annotations, will slightly decrease performance of the $PlatformShort$ chart.
+Enabling [Chart Annotations](chart-annotations.md) such as the Callout Annotations, Crosshairs Annotations, or Final Value Annotations, will slightly decrease performance of the Angular chart.

 ### Chart Highlighting

-Enabling the [Chart Highlighting](chart-highlighting.md) will slightly decrease performance of the $PlatformShort$ chart.
+Enabling the [Chart Highlighting](chart-highlighting.md) will slightly decrease performance of the Angular chart.

 ### Chart Legend

-Adding a legend to the $PlatformShort$ charts might decrease performance if titles of series or data items mapped to legend are changing often at runtime.
+Adding a legend to the Angular charts might decrease performance if titles of series or data items mapped to legend are changing often at runtime.

 ### Chart Markers

-In $PlatformShort$ charts, [Markers](chart-markers.md) are especially expensive when it comes to chart performance because they add to the layout complexity of the chart, and perform data binding to obtain certain information.
+In Angular charts, [Markers](chart-markers.md) are especially expensive when it comes to chart performance because they add to the layout complexity of the chart, and perform data binding to obtain certain information.
 Also, markers decrease performance when there are a lot of data points or if there are many data sources bound.
 Therefore, if markers are not needed, they should be removed from the chart.

-This code snippet shows how to remove markers from the $PlatformShort$ charts.
+This code snippet shows how to remove markers from the Angular charts.

 <!-- Angular, React, WebComponents -->